-The concept behind Friends of Spare Parts dba Spare Parts was developed in 2011 by Founder and Executive Director, Mary Elizabeth Cantú, as a response to the lack of arts funds and resources in PreK-12 classrooms.
+The concept behind Friends of Spare Parts dba Spare Parts was developed and founded in 2011 by Mary Elizabeth Cantú, as a response to the lack of arts funds and resources in PreK-12 classrooms.

 In 2018 Spare Parts officially became a 501 (c)(3) non-profit organization (Friends of Spare Parts).
 Spare Parts believes partnership and programs centered on creative reuse practice builds smart, lasting and win/win initiatives.
 Professional Development Program (RE-Edu), Creative Reuse Education Program (RE-Mix), Spare Parts Exhibitions/Long-term projects (RE-Create) are a few of the creative reuse focused programs and resources offered regularly.
 As a result, Spare Parts is creating a pathways to reducing landfill tonnage.